 We are so enthralled with digitalization that we are trying to make it our convenience in every sector.
 And companies like Hyundai are the ones that help us to get to what we want.
-Hyundai has recently developed a Digital Key that will enable car owners to access their vehicle via their smartphone.
+Hyundai has recently developed a Digital Key to enable car owners to access their vehicle via smartphone.
 The new Digital Key will replace the use of conventional physical keys that can be downloaded through an app and used by as many as four authorized people.

 The digital key allows access to a vehicle for up to four people, including the car owner.
 The car owner can customize the digital keys to be shared, restricting specific functions or setting a time limit to vehicle access.
 Separate credit card-sized card keys and existing smart keys will also be provided.

 Also, once the vehicles with free parking features are commercialized, such features are expected to be remotely controlled.
 Hyundai Motor Group aims to gradually implement the technology in its new production vehicles, starting later this year.